 After that, you won't need to provide your password when you use the site or apps on your IdentityNow Launchpad.

-If you do not have the IdentityNow browser software, you see the Verify Password dialog box every time you sign in if the following is true:
+If you do not have the IdentityNow browser software, you see the Verify Password dialog box the first time you sign in if the following is true:

 If you still see the Sign In screen

 If you are presented with a sign in screen, you are likely on a mobile device or off your corporate network or VPN.

 Sign in normally, using your network or AD password.
 Again, that’s the password you use to sign in to your corporate workstation.

 This usually happens if you reset your password or the first time you sign in on a new device.
 It ensures your apps' encrypted passwords are migrated successfully.